 9.12.e.9.
-If you met the requirements of paragraph 9.9.y.1 or 9.9.y.2, and did not conduct a performance test during the reporting period, you shall state that you met the requirements of paragraph 9.9.y.1 or 9.9.y.2, and, therefore, you were not required to conduct a performance test during the reporting period.
+A statement that the facility met the requirements of paragraph 9.9.z.1 or 9.9.z.2, and, therefore, was not required to conduct a performance test during the reporting period, if the facility met the requirements of paragraph 9.9.z.1 or 9.9.z.2, and the owner or operator did not conduct a performance test during the reporting period;

 9.12.e.10.
-Documentation of periods when all qualified CISWI unit operators were unavailable for more than 8 hours, but less than 2 weeks.
+Documentation of periods when all qualified CISWI unit operators were unavailable for more than eight hours, but less than two weeks;

 9.12.e.11.
-If you had a malfunction during the reporting period, the compliance report shall include the number, duration, and a brief description for each type of malfunction that occurred during the reporting period and that caused or may have caused any applicable emission limitation to be exceeded.
-The report shall also include a description of actions taken by an owner or operator during a malfunction of an affected source to minimize emissions in accordance with 40 CFR §60.11(d), including actions taken to correct a malfunction.
+A record including the number, duration, and brief description for each type of malfunction that occurred during the reporting period and that caused or may have caused an exceedance of any applicable emission limitation, if the facility experienced a malfunction during the reporting period, as well as a description of actions taken during a malfunction of an affected source to minimize emissions in accordance with 40 CFR § 60.11(d), including actions taken to correct a malfunction;

 9.12.e.12.
-For each deviation from an emission or operating limitation that occurs for a CISWI unit for which you are not using a CMS to comply with the emission or operating limitations in section 9, the annual report shall contain the following information.
+For each deviation from an emission or operating limitation that occurs for a CISWI unit for which the owner or operator is not using a CMS to comply with the emission or operating limitations in section 9, the annual report shall contain the following information:

 9.12.e.12.A.
-The total operating time of the CISWI unit at which the deviation occurred during the reporting period.
+The total operating time of the CISWI unit at which the deviation occurred during the reporting period; and